 - Niche vs. comprehensive

-By the end of your competitive analysis, you should be able to answer this simple (and most significant) question: Why should a customer choose your products/services instead of the competition?
+By the end of this exercise, you should have an insightful understanding of your competition, as well as your own strengths.
+You should also be able to answer this simple (and most significant) question: Why should a customer choose your products/services instead of the competition?

-- Learn how to craft personas that help you connect with your target customer.
+- Identify your target demo.
+Learn how to craft personas that help you connect with your target customer.

 - Identify your Brand Heart.
 Download our free workbook to document and articulate your brand’s core principles (purpose, vision, mission, and values)—and share them with the world.

 - Refine your brand messaging.
 Use our simple brand messaging framework to identify your tagline, value prop, and messaging pillars, and follow these tips to craft compelling copy that converts.